GST On Car Lease in India

 What is a car lease?

 To briefly introduce the concept of car leasing, it is a mechanism which allows you to drive a car, without buying it or paying a huge sum.
 In other words, the lessee can avail every service of the car by paying monthly payments for the same.
 Such instalments shall be inclusive of the monthly rent of the car, insurance, maintenance, etc. Notably, there are two types of leasing models: operating lease and finance lease.
-In the former mechanism, the ownership of the car is transferred to the person taking it, while in the latter no ownership is transferred.

 The current market for a car lease